45 Japan Pictures That Will Make You Want To Visit

 Matsumoto Castle is one of the best Samurai fortresses in Japan.
 It was built in the 1500s, and today it’s listed as a National Treasure.

+One of my favorite Japan images from our last trip.
 This iconic red bridge is one of the best photo spots at Matsumoto Castle.

 Gang of Japanese snow monkeys.
 If you visit Tokyo in the winter, you have to go see the snow monkeys at Nagano!
 It’s a must!